 -by Jack M. Jose

 Every spring, conversations erupt in PTO meetings and team conferences about summer homework, and conflict blooms like forsythia bushes.
 It is a predictable pattern.
-Overworked parents, stressed students, concerned teachers join educational activist like Alfie Kohn to make a strong and rational case: let children be children, especially in the summer.
+Overworked parents, stressed students, concerned teachers join educational activists like Alfie Kohn to make a strong and rational case: let children be children, especially in the summer.

 The Heart Says …